r2ctx/T2-PalmReject/README.md

 The installer:

-1. Builds `palmreject` from source.
+1. Builds `palmreject` from source
-2. Detects the Apple internal trackpad using stable `/dev/input/by-id` or `/dev/input/by-path` links.
+2. Detects the Apple internal trackpad using stable `/dev/input/by-id` or `/dev/input/by-path` links
-3. Writes `/etc/palmreject.conf`.
+3. Writes `/etc/palmreject.conf`
-4. Installs `/usr/local/bin/palmreject`.
+4. Installs `/usr/local/bin/palmreject`
-5. Installs and enables `palmreject.service`.
+5. Installs and enables `palmreject.service`
-6. Installs a suspend/resume hook that stops the service before sleep and restarts it after wake.
+6. Installs a suspend/resume hook that stops the service before sleep and restarts it after wake
-7. Loads `uinput` and configures it to load at boot.
+7. Loads `uinput` and configures it to load at boot

 To choose the device manually: